Behind the Artist: Yuval Wolfson

 Demonstrating Light and Change

 Wolfson’s artwork demonstrates a rare and unique quality sought by many artists: the ability to catch and depict light.

 An introvert himself, Wolfson’s skill is founded in sensitivity—he approaches his subjects with understanding and submits to their subtleties.
 His artistic dexterity was first acknowledged during a solo exhibition titled “Monet’s Garden,” which featured 24 variations of the same image painted throughout the day at every hour.
 The result was a continuous portrait of passing time.

 “I decided to take a chance with that [series],” Wolfson says.
 “It looked at reality in a way where it was constantly changing as it found significance.”

 Wolfson currently lives and works in Hollywood, Florida with his wife and children.

-To add artwork by Yuval Wolfson to your collection, contact our gallery consultants.
+To add artwork by Yuval Wolfson to your collection, attend one of our exciting online auctions or contact our gallery consultants.
 Call (800) 521-9654 ext.
-4 to speak to a personal representative during business hours, or email firstname.lastname@example.org for inquiries after hours.
+4 to speak to a personal representative during business hours, or email email@example.com for inquiries after hours.